aotakeda/browser-relay/README.md

 npm start
 ```

-The server will start on `http://localhost:27497`
+The server will start on `http://localhost:27497` (fixed port, not configurable)

 ### 3. Install Chrome Extension